 Some homebuyers are put off when they discover that a home for sale has a septic system.
-There appears to be a notion that these properties are inferior to one connected to a city sewer line.
-Let’s clear the air about whether or not it’s a good idea to buy a home with a septic system?
+There’s a notion that these properties are inferior to one connected to a city sewer line.
+We’ll answer your questions about this topic.

 The Truth About Buying a Home with a Septic System

-If the septic system is in disarray, then repairs or a whole replacement can be costly.
+If the system is in disarray, then repairs or a whole replacement can be costly.
 Request for an OSS inspection or see the paperwork to verify that an evaluation was completed recently.
-When we say inspection, we mean from an actual septic system service.
+When we say inspection, we mean from an actual septic specialist.
 A general valuation from a real estate agent doesn’t cover this.

 In most instances, you save money in monthly sewer fees.
 Provided you take good care of the system, you only pay for the annual or bi-annual septic system pump.

 We Inspect Septic Systems for Home Buyers

 Leave it to Lil John Sanitary Service to inspect the septic system of a prospective property.
 We evaluate septic tanks and grease traps on a day-to-day basis.
 Buying a home with a septic system can be a huge plus, but only if it’s well maintained.
 Contact us today to schedule a consultation.

 Septic System Inspection for Homebuyers in the Mount Vernon Area

 Serving Bellingham, Ferndale, Lynden, Everson, Deming, Lummi Island, Nooksack, Blaine, Whatcom & Skagit Counties, Maple Falls, Bow Birch Bay, Custer & Acme